 You may find the Japanese custom of going to a Shinto shrine to celebrate a birth and being taken to a Buddhist temple after death strange.
 After all, how is it possible to follow two religions at once?

-Today I would like to talk about religion in Japan.
-I suppose that knowing about religion in Japan can help you to understand Japanese mentality.
+Today, I want to talk about religion in Japan.
+Knowing about Japanese religious practices can help you to understand the Japanese mentality.

-Shintoism is related to people’s life in Japan.
-We pray for luck and success in business, school, marriage, and life in general.
-Also you can have a traditional wedding ceremony at Shrine.
-People go to Shrine in every new year to pray for luck and health though the year.
-Also some Shrines have festivals and traditional music concerts.
+We pray for luck and success in business, school, marriage, and life in general at shrines.
+Also, traditional wedding ceremonies take place here.
+People visit a shrine at the start of every new year to pray for luck and health for the year.
+Some shrines even host lively festivals and traditional music concerts.

-Shrines are dedicated to the religions of Japan.
-Shintoism is found in no other country.
-Shrines are also dedicated to a god or gods, the spirit of some historical hero or heroes, imperial ancestors.
+Shrines are dedicated to this native religion of Japan — Shintoism is worshipped in no other country.
+Shrines are also devoted to a specific god or gods, the spirit of some historical hero or heroes, or Imperial ancestors.

-In other countries, temples are dedicated to gods.
-Temples are beautiful, and worship services are regularly performed in many of them.
+In other countries, temples are dedicated to gods and worship services are regularly performed in many of them.
 In Japan, temples are dedicated to the religion of Buddhism.
-This religion teaches us to achieve the state of Nirvana.
-To do this, we have to follow the eight-fold path consisting of right belief, right word, right resolve, right act, right life, right effort, right thinking, and right meditation.
+This religion teaches us how to achieve the state of Nirvana.
+To do this, we have to follow the Eightfold Path consisting of practices known as right view, right resolve, right speech, right conduct, right livelihood, right effort, right mindfulness, and right meditation.

 Buddhism is related to spirituality and death.
-The temples take care of the family ashes and burial tombs.
+Temples take care of family ashes and burial tombs.
 Anniversaries of the death of a relative are conducted in temples.
 Other ceremonies are also performed at temples, but commemoration of death is a very important and common event at a temple.
-Buddhism is very precious to us.
+Like Shinto, Buddhism is very precious to us.